Ergodox-io/ergodox-io/src/_entries/infinity.md

 number: 3300
 title: Infinity
 ---
-Another very popular variant of the ErgoDox is the ErgoDox Infinity developed by Input.club.
+Another variant of the ErgoDox is the ErgoDox Infinity developed by Input.club.
 This variant has added an LCD screen built into each half as well as a few other updates to the original design.

 - Firmware options:
   - [QMK](http://qmk.fm/)